informed-governance-project/architecture/README.md

 - **Security objectives**: the user assesses the performances of his organization for the listed security objectives.
+- **Sector**: Sector is needed for stats as some companies might be participant in multiple sectors.
+  Sector selection could be important for later on for specific assets.
 - **Dependencies**: the user lists the operators his organization depends on.
 - **Risk Management**: the user assesses the risks his organization faces.
 - **Data submission**: the user can submit data (e.g. security objectives;